matrix-org/matrix-spec-proposals/proposals/3765-rich-room-topics.md

 ## Proposal

-Drawing from extensible events as described in [MSC1767], `m.room.topic` is formally deprecated and replaced with a new `m.topic` event type.
+Drawing from extensible events as described in [MSC1767], `m.room.topic` is prohibited in room versions that support extensible events and replaced with a new `m.topic` event type.
 The latter contains a new content block `m.topic` which wraps an `m.text` content block that allows representing the room topic in different mime types.

 ``` json5
 {